 1. Pick out a floor suitable to your lifestyle and taste and not necessarily the most expensive one

-2. Use the proper installation materials especially the adhesive
+2. Use the proper installation materials, particularly the adhesive

 3. Get a qualified installer to install your floors

-By caring for it though, this will only add character to your home for many years to come.
+By caring for it, though, will only add character to your home for many years to come.